-Despite the existent law that enforces minimal conditions for a shelter to function legally in Romania, the reality is horrific.
+Despite the current laws that enforce minimal conditions for a shelter to function legally in Romania, the reality is horrific.

-Moreover, some independent charities who claim to provide a humane alternative to public shelters prefer to keep dogs in horrific conditions to gain pity and donations and in some cases, even “put to sleep” hundreds of dogs annually and refuse to explain to the public the reason for taking these dogs’ lives.
+Moreover, some independent charities who claim to provide a humane alternative to public shelters prefer to keep dogs in horrific conditions to gain pity and donations and in some cases, even enthusing hundreds of dogs annually while refusing to explain to the public their reasoning for taking the lives of these dogs.

 The consequence of people’s inaction is always the same: Thousands of dogs living in misery day after day, eating each other to survive and dying of infectious diseases.

 Sadly, thousands of illegal shelters exist across Romania, and the sole authority enforced to control them, the National Veterinary Authority, ANSVSA, allows them to continue operating.

 1. control all the shelters (funded publicly and privately)